parzival611/CitiBikeTableau/README.md

 The Citi Bike cleanse dataset is housed into a Google BigQuery Data Warehouse using a centralized table.
 On the other hand, the Citi Bike raw system data can be found at the following url: https://www.citibikenyc.com/system-data

-Additionally, I have provided 1) the functional Tableau workbook and 2) screenshots of the said Tableau data visualization tool with quick analytical observations since the entire dataset is too huge to upload.
+Additionally, I have provided 1) the functional Tableau workbook with tooltip popup windows that shows useful metadata and 2) screenshots of the said Tableau data visualization tool with quick analytical observations since the entire dataset is too huge to upload.